library(tidyverse)

 ).

-We can up the number of bins to see this better.
+We can increase the number of bins to see this better.

 hist(x,breaks = 100)